HobnobMancer/cazy_webscraper/README.md

 `database` - \[REQUIRED\] Path to a local CAZyme database to add UniProt data to.

+`email` - \[REQUIRED\] User email address.
+This is required by NCBI Entrez for querying the Entrez server.

+`--ncbi_batch_size` - Size of batch query posted to NCBI Entrez.
+Default 150.

-`--bioservices_batch_size` - Change the query batch size submitted via [`bioservices`](https://bioservices.readthedocs.io/en/master/) to UniProt to retrieve protein data.
+`--uniprot_batch_size` - Change the query batch size submitted via [`bioservices`](https://bioservices.readthedocs.io/en/master/) to UniProt to retrieve protein data.
 Default is 150. `bioservices` recommands queries not larger than 200 objects.

 `--cache_dir` - Path to cache dir to be used instead of default cache dir path.